Lauren Mayberry: United States politics

 Mayberry has been an outspoken critic of the Trump administration and has attributed his presidency with the rise of global activism for social issues, calling him "an unpunished sexual predator in office."
 Referring to the mixed reaction by the crowd to a Trump joke she told at a concert, Mayberry said "you can't say you don't think he's a racist.
 You can't say you don't think he's a sexist.
 You can't say you don't think he's transphobic and homophobic, 'cause he has shown us who he is."

 Mayberry is a staunch advocate for gun control in the United States.
 Following the Sutherland Springs church shooting, Mayberry released a video recounting her memory of the Dunblane massacre in which 16 children and one teacher were murdered with handguns, resulting in sweeping gun control legislation in the UK.
 Mayberry credits these efforts with substantially decreasing the number of mass shootings in the UK.

 Personal life

 As of 2020, Mayberry lived in Los Angeles.

+Lauren Mayberry has two cats named Cactus and Poppy.

 Mayberry and actor Justin Long have engaged in multiple philanthropic activities together, including hosting a holiday variety show charity fundraiser at The Fonda Theatre in Los Angeles and travelling together to Nicaragua to visit a women's shelter.
 In May 2018, The Guardian identified Long as Mayberry's boyfriend.
 Mayberry subsequently suggested that these claims were false.
 In September 2018, People reported that Long had split from Mayberry, "whom he began dating in 2016".
 During an interview with Rolling Stone in October 2018, Mayberry indicated that she was single.

-In 2019, Mayberry met her current boyfriend, Sam Stewart, when his band Lo Moon was opening for Chvrches.
+In 2019, Mayberry met her current boyfriend, Sam Stewart, when his band Lo Moon were opening for Chvrches.
 Sam is the son of Eurythmics member Dave Stewart.

+In 2021, Mayberry's likeness was used in Deepfake pornography.
+About the situation, she said "Even though people say 'It's not real, it's not real' Your brain does not perceive that, I don't think.
+The impact of it on your psychology, it doesn't really matter whether you think that's real."